 Polyglot technologies: given the adoption of new languages within Axway, it’s not surprising that golang, rust and yaml (for configuration) featured prominently.

-Event-based systems: a number of projects looked at how to make systems more event-based rather than traditional request response (synchronous).
+Event-based systems: several projects looked at how to make systems more event-based rather than traditional request response (synchronous).

 Continuous improvement process and tools: a number of projects that looked at how we’re evolving in agile maturity and the tooling that we’re using to support this evolution.